Struggling to Get My Experience and Relieving Letter After Resigning Early – Any Advice?

 umakanthan53

-No employer has got plenary power, if any to compel an unwilling employee to remain in service if he tenders resignation complying with the terms of exit one way or other so stipulated.
-Sleeping over the letter of resignation may be tactical but would not be fruitful anyway since it is a prospective one effective from a future date.
-So you are at liberty to relieve yourself on the expiry of notice period already mentioned by paying the amount for the unserved period.
-I don't think that your employer will give you any formal relieving order and experience certificate.
-So do not fail to place these things on record by appropriate means.
+No employer has plenary power to compel an unwilling employee to remain in service if they tender a resignation complying with the terms of exit stipulated one way or another.
+Sleeping on the letter of resignation may be tactical but would not be fruitful since it is a prospective one effective from a future date.
+Therefore, you are at liberty to relieve yourself on the expiry of the notice period already mentioned by paying the amount for the unserved period.
+I don't think that your employer will provide you with any formal relieving order or experience certificate.
+So, do not forget to document these matters through appropriate means.

 riteshmaity

-If you do not receive any response in writing from the company either rejecting/ accepting your resignation, then in that case it will be presumed that your resignation has been accepted.
-Hope you have acknowledgment of submission of your resignation.
+If you do not receive any response in writing from the company, either rejecting or accepting your resignation, then in that case, it will be presumed that your resignation has been accepted.
+Hope you have acknowledgment of the submission of your resignation.

 daminibharthare

-I have been a very loyal employee to the company and have worked for a duration that is more than a year, and due to some unfortunate situation I am unable to serve the notice period of 30 days in that case I am expecting the consideration from the company at least they have to give relieving letter.
-I want to reliving letter and experience because it's my right and I am fully acknowledging the fact that they can deduct my salaried amount.
-Please suggest me what to do in this situation.
+I have been a very loyal employee to the company and have worked for a duration that is more than a year.
+Due to some unfortunate situation, I am unable to serve the notice period of 30 days.
+In that case, I am expecting consideration from the company; at least they have to give a relieving letter.
+I want a relieving letter and experience because it's my right, and I fully acknowledge the fact that they can deduct my salary amount.
+Please suggest to me what to do in this situation.

 saswatabanerjee